 For the planters on each side, I use shade tolerant plants like Begonias and Coleus.

-Here is a photo of one of the sunniest areas of my yard.
+Below is a photo of one of the sunniest areas of my yard.
 This bed gets right around 6 hours of sun per day in most of the bed.
 However, the back of the bed is in shade most of the day.
-So in the rear part of the bed I planted the perennial Monkshood or Aconitum click here for more information.
-Do not grow this around children or pets that like to sample the foliage in your yard as it is poisonous.
-It is not very interesting during the summer, but it's green foliage provides a nice backdrop to the other plants in the bed.
-In the fall it provides beautiful purple blooms throughout most of October.
+So in the rear part of the bed I planted shade loving perennials.

 In this photo, the rest of the bed is planted with sun-loving annuals.
-At a later time, I'll add perennials so I won't need to replant every year.
+At a later time, I added perennials so I didn't need to replant every year.